KVSlab/VaMPy/README.md

     conda create -n vmtk -c vmtk python=3.6 itk vtk vmtk paramiko conda create -n fenics -c conda-forge fenics

-You might run into a problem with VMTK 1.4 if using Python 3, or if you are a Linux user, and have therefore provided a set of temporary fixes for these known issues [here](https://vampy.readthedocs.io/en/latest/installation.html#known-issues).
+You might run into a problem with VMTK 1.4 if using Python 3, or if you are a Linux user, and we have therefore provided a set of temporary fixes for these known issues [here](https://vampy.readthedocs.io/en/latest/installation.html#known-issues).

 Next, you need to install [`Oasis`](https://github.com/mikaem/Oasis).
 You can do so with the following commands: